 In the case of Destiny 2, the game drops the ball in one area that happens to be common in the genre.
 In my opinion, this is probably the game’s greatest weakness—the new player experience.
 As a player who just started the game, I believe it can do a lot to clean things up.

 When it comes to the new player experience.
 I’m going to draw parallels with Final Fantasy XIV and Warframe.
 These two games are one of the worst offenders of this.
-Destiny 2 is free-to-play, and you’re technically not buying the game.
-However, what you need to buy are the expansion packs.
+Destiny 2 is free-to-play, or at the very least, free-to-try, and you’re technically not buying the game.
+However, what you need to buy are the expansion packs which the game continuously prompts you to take a look at.

 Bungie has added live-service elements to the game, and it’s right there for you to see.
 The reason why that isn’t a problem is that it’s technically not a single-player game.
 Developers like Rocksteady, for example, force that into solo experiences at the expense of gameplay quality.
 Suicide Squad: Kill The Justice League is a prime example.